Anomalous Archaebacteria:

 By tracing similar strands of the DNA that are translated by RNA into proteins, there is a means to determine what organisms share hereditary material and thus reveal their common ancestry with other animals that have these same proteins.

-Human chromosomes, for example share over 98 percent of the base pair sequences with our closest relatives the chimpanzees.
+Human chromosomes, for example share over 98 percent of the base pair sequences with our closest relatives, our cousins, the chimpanzees.

 Experts believe we are derived from a common ancestor with today's chimpanzees over seven million years ago.